Nemomain/rentart/README.md

 }
 ```

-Also, because I had dedicated so much effort to the session management the 3 distinct profile pages at that point technically existed, but barely a step above placeholders.
-I made sure that they were pulling the necessary data from the databese and left syling for later.
-Once that was ready, I jumped to help my teammates with whatever issue they might be having, by doing this not only I felt that I was pulling my weight as a team player, but we sped up development by turning most problems into speedbumps.
+Also, because I had dedicated so much effort to the session management, the 3 distinct profile pages at that point technically existed, but barely a step above placeholders.
+I made sure that they were pulling the necessary data from the database and left styling for later.
+Once that was ready, I jumped to help my teammates with whatever issue they might be having.
+By doing this, not only did I feel that I was pulling my weight as a team player, but we also sped up development by turning most problems into speedbumps.
 I was not completely responsible but had a hand in the favoriting system, the individual art page, public profile, and lesser impact was also had throughout the project.
-I completely coded the admin search tool(in his profile page) and coded the backend for managing rentals from users, then helped a teammate to code the frontend for that same fuctionality.
+I completely coded the admin search tool (in their profile page) and coded the backend for managing rentals from users, then helped a teammate to code the frontend for that same functionality.
 This is a piece of code I am particularly proud of as it changes 3 fields in 2 different MongoDB collections by sending a single boolean, and also manages errors in what I believe is thought of good practice in the industry.

 ```javascript
 export const rentArt = async (req, res) => {